-Islamabad (Web Desk): A senior Indian diplomat was summoned was summoned to the Ministry of Foreign Affairs on Tuesday to register Pakistan's strong protest over ceasefire violation by the Indian occupation forces along the Line of Control (LoC) on Monday.
+Islamabad (Web Desk): The Indian Charge d’Affaires was summoned to the Ministry of Foreign Affairs on Wednesday to register Pakistan's strong protest over ceasefire violation by the Indian occupation forces along the Line of Control (LoC) on Tuesday.

-In a statement, Foreign office (FO) Spokesperson Zahid Hafeez Chaudhri, said due to indiscriminate and unprovoked firing by the Indian occupation forces in Nezapir Sectors of the LoC, a 10 year old Muhammad Zaheer s/o Muhammad Rafique, residents of Mohri village, sustained serious injuries.
+In a statement, Foreign Office (FO) Spokesperson Zahid Hafeez Chaudhri said one innocent civilian was martyred and three other injured in indiscriminate and unprovoked firing by the Indian occupation forces in Hotspring and Jandrot Sectors of the LoC.

 The statement said the Indian occupation forces have continuously been targeting civilian populated areas with artillery fire, heavy caliber mortars and automatic weapons along the LoC and the Working Boundary (WB).

 This year, India has committed more than 3,012 ceasefire violations to date, resulting in 28 shahadats and serious injuries to 253 innocent civilians.